peads/sdrterm/README.md

 ## Notes
 ### Input data
 * For raw files, input is system-default endianness,
-* For wave files, the endianness defined by the RIFF header
+* For wave files, the endianness defined by the RIFF/X header
 * For tcp connections, data is expected to be big-endian
 * Endianness can be inverted using the `-X` flag
 * When necessary to specify the input datatype (`-e` flag), the selections map exactly to the "integer" and "float" types listed [here](https://docs.python.org/3/library/struct.html#format-characters)